Adity20/BudgetBuddy/README.md

 ## Overview

-The Finance Tracking Application is a C++ project designed to help users manage their finances effectively.
+The Budget Buddy is a C++ project designed to help users manage their finances effectively.
 The application provides features for tracking income, expenses, and generating reports to gain insights into financial trends.

 ## Features